Bernice Mireku-North: In the legislature

 In December 2022, Mireku-North filed to fill the vacancy left by the resignation of then-Majority Leader of the Maryland House of Delegates Eric Luedtke, seeking to serve out his four-year term in the Maryland House of Delegates.
 On January 3, 2023, the Montgomery County Democratic Central Committee voted to nominate Mireku-North to fill the vacancy, and on January 6, Governor Larry Hogan appointed her to fill the seat.

+Mireku-North has served as a member of the Ways and Means Committee since 2023, including as the chair of its child care subcommittee since 2026.
+She is also a member of the Legislative Black Caucus of Maryland, Women Legislators of Maryland, and the Maryland Legislative Latino Caucus.